iwantavnow/Setting.App/README.md

 [Setting.App (AV TV)](https://setting.app) is a **Free App** provides the ability to aggregate multiple internet resources.
 Let users have a one-stop experience.
 Provide multimedia functions, such as: **Video, Comic, Anime, Live, VR, Playground**.
 Provide AI functions, such as: **Image Search**.
 Provide cloud functions, such as: **Favorite System**.

 # Hello World
 The founding developer of this App has now completed the tasks of current job, and has entered the stage of learning and unemployed again.
-If there are any interesting, challenging opportunities, or advanced seniors who are willing to talk, please contact.
+If there are any interesting, challenging opportunities, or seniors who are willing to talk, please contact.
 * Telegram: +852 61549722
 * Email: setting.app@protonmail.com